WHAT'S ON IN PARIS

 SPRING

-La Nuit des musées:
+La Nuit des musées

 Museums across France open all night, for free.
-Enjoy the special
+Enjoy the special night-time

 Carnaval de Paris

-first Sunday of February.
+the first Sunday of February.

-Shakespeare in the park:
+Shakespeare in the park

-perform, in English, in the Jardin de Shakespeare in the Bois de Boulogne.
+English, in the Jardin de Shakespeare in the Bois de Boulogne.

 La Fête de la Musique

-Midsummer Night, June 21, the city stays awake all night long to the strains
+Midsummer Night, June 21, the city stays awake all night long to the strains of

-taste, you'll find something to suit.
+find something to suit.

-Check Le Parisien newspaper or the web for venues - or just wander
+Check Le Parisien newspaper or the web for venues - or just wander around and let

-around and let your ears decide!
+your ears decide!

 SUMMER